ManikantaSanjay/Medical_Care_Management_System/README.md

 # MedCare - Medical_Care_Management_System
 ## 1️⃣Description:
-This is a academic project created as part of my coursework for the subject "DATABASE MANAGEMENT SYSTEM" (17CS53) during the 5th semester of my bachelors at JSSATE,Bangalore .
+This is a academic project created as part of my coursework for the subject "DATABASE MANAGEMENT SYSTEM" (17CS53) during the 5th semester of my bachelors at JSSATE,Bengaluru .

-It helps in performing Scheduling appointments, Monitoring pharmacy inventory, Prescription of medication, Booking appointments etc.
+It is a web application that helps in performing Scheduling appointments, Monitoring pharmacy inventory, Prescription of medication, Booking appointments etc.

 It contains the following modules ->
 * Doctor Module